oliverius/logo/docs/part8.markdown

 [object Token "]" - DELIMITER - {NONE}]
 ```

 if this sounds familiar is because it is similar to what we did in part 2 (TODO link) when we were starting with the poor man's tokenizer.
 Let's start with this humble beginnings for our new Tokenizer which we will call...
 Tokenizer2.
-Disappointed? don't be, this is just some refactoring, we don't need a great deal of soul-searching here because we will do a "switcheroo" with the old tokenizer later on, so we keep things simple.
+Disappointed? don't be, this is just some refactoring, we don't need a great deal of soul-searching with the name here because we will do a "switcheroo" with the old tokenizer later on so we keep things simple.

 So let's start the new tokenizer just with the constructor and stubs for some of the methods: